-For access to Google applications, such as G Suite, you can obtain enterprise-grade network services that connect your infrastructure to Google by using a service provider.
+Carrier Peering enables you to access Google applications, such as G Suite, by using a service provider to obtain enterprise-grade network services that connect your infrastructure to Google.

 When connecting to Google through a service provider, you can get connections with higher availability and lower latency, using one or more links.
 Work with your service provider to get the connection you need.

 Unless you need to access G Suite applications as described in the use case below, Cloud Interconnect – Partner is the recommended way to connect to Google through a service provider.
 Refer to the Considerations to choose a product.

 To access G Suite applications from an on-premises network, an organization might need a DMZ (perimeter network) to reach Google's network.
 The DMZ enables organizations to expose an isolated subnetwork to the public Internet instead of their entire network.
 Instead of setting up and maintaining a DMZ, the organization can work with a service provider so that their traffic travels on a dedicated link from their systems to Google.
 With the dedicated link, the organization gets a higher availability and lower latency connection to Google's network.